Leonmey/Huffman-Encoder/README.txt

+Huffman Encoder and decoder for PGM images only.
+Compresses complex image by around 10%, and sample simple image by up to 90%.

+Leon Meyer
+Developed for CS4481

 Q8 is implemented in Compress.
 Compress takes a PGM image and compresses it.
 	compile Compress by inputting into the command line: gcc -std=c99 compress.c libpnm.c -o Compress